tostart-pickagreatname/tostart-pickagreatname.github.io/_posts/2016-08-28-first-post.markdown

 Not sure if you're doing this somewhere?
 There are a few gems to help you look for this problem.
 I recommend the [bullet gem][bullet].

+<h3>Sort Data in the DB</h3>
+Where possible, we should use the database to sort things.
+Using the `order` method is fairly common, but recently I made the mistake of using `reverse` instead of `reverse_order` and I think it's worth explaining what happened here.
+Simply put: you want to use `reverse_order` instead of `reverse`. `reverse` converts the ActiveRecord::Relation into a list and then sorts it.
+That is, it executes the SQL query and then reverses the returned values.
+This might not have been an issue when it was first implemented, but if it's chained with other Active Record methods you might get surprising behavior.
+For example, suppose you are paginating with a gem like `will_paginate`.
+`will_paginate` will try to limit a query to the number of rows it is paginating.
+Indeed, if you do something like
+{% highlight ruby %}
+Post.all.reverse.paginate(page: 1, per_page: 30)
+{% endhighlight %}
+then the SQL query will pull <b>all</b> the records down and paginate the list.
+HOWEVER, if instead you do
+{% highlight ruby %}
+Post.reverse_order.paginate(page: 1, per_page: 30)
+{% endhighlight %}
+then your SQL query will return at most 30 rows, which will scale much more efficiently.

 <h3>Batching</h3>
 Suppose processing your query would be fast, but there are a lot of rows, so it's